vaclav2016/xmppredis/README.md

 How act this example?

-1. PHP push message to queue 'out_testbot'
+1. PHP push message to queue 'out_testbot' in REDIS
 2. xmppredis, as 'out_testbot' queue subscriber, pickup message from queue
 3. xmppredis parse and send message to somebody@a35a17e05e4z6vxdl.onion